ai-learning-space/sql-expert/Data Selection (Part 1)/SQL Literals.md

     3 * 6
 ```

-Usually a*rithmetic literals* are used for data calculations.
+Usually arithmetic literals are used for data calculations.
 Foe example, let’s select *price* of an apartment and a price with 30% discount for *“Apartment”* table:

 ```sql
 SELECT